-- Coordinating and keeping an overview of the active participation of their state in the implementation of the Strategy; - Acting as interface and link between the operational / management level (PACs, SG, etc.) and the political / ministerial level; - Informing and involving the ministerial level, as appropriate; - Ensuring coordination with existing national, regional and local cooperation organizations, as appropriate; - Raising awareness for the EUSDR and the Danube Region within relevant ministries, for possible stakeholders, as well as the broader public; - Agreeing to the annual work programme of a rotating Presidency, incl. the thematic priorities of major events; - Proposing possible revisions of the Strategy and / or the Action Plan; - Facilitating linkages between PAs (together with PACs); - Guiding communication, information and publicity about the Strategy; - Upon request and agreement, providing support and guidelines for the orientation of the EUSDR Annual Forum (e.g. setting the agenda); - Endorsing a monitoring and evaluation framework; - Providing leadership for and ownership of the DSP (taking into account the specific requirements following the fact that the DSP is implemented as a DTP project); - Reporting (via Presidency) to the High Level Group (HLG) on macro-regional strategies; - Being the guardian of the proper functioning of the governance of the EUSDR, any noncompliance with the principles in this document, affecting the proper functioning of the Strategy, shall be discussed by the NCs.
+- Coordinating and keeping an overview of the active participation of their state in the implementation of the Strategy; - Acting as interface and link between the operational / management level (PACs, SG, etc.) and the political / ministerial level;

+- Reviewing and appropriately comply with recommendations and requests for support coming from the PACs and the Steering Groups; - Addressing, whenever required and upon request from PACs, national line Ministries for reengaging the role of the SG members with support of the EC (e.g. supportive letter); - Informing and involving the ministerial level, as appropriate; - Ensuring coordination with existing national, regional and local cooperation organisations, as appropriate; - Raising awareness for the EUSDR and the Danube Region within relevant ministries, for possible stakeholders, as well as the broader public; - Agreeing to the annual work programme of a rotating EUSDR Presidency, incl. the thematic priorities of major events; - Proposing possible revisions of the Strategy and / or the EUSDR Action Plan; - Facilitating linkages between PAs (together with PACs); - Guiding communication, information and publicity about the Strategy; - Upon request and agreement, providing support and guidelines for the orientation of the EUSDR Annual Forum (e.g. setting the agenda); - Supporting a sound monitoring and evaluation; - Providing leadership for and ownership of the DSP (taking into account the specific requirements following the fact that the DSP is implemented as a DRP project); - Reporting (via EUSDR Presidency) to the HLG on MRS and the EUSDR; - Being the guardian of the proper functioning of the governance of the EUSDR, any noncompliance with the principles in this document, affecting the proper functioning of the Strategy, shall be discussed by the NCs.